Serena Williams On Her Daughter Olympia: “I Call Her My Busy Baby”

 We love daily dance parties in our house and we’ve got a new song on repeat – the Pampers Wild Child Wiggle!
 Now I want to see YOU wiggle!
 Post a video of your baby dancing in their #Cruisers360 diaper using #WildChildWiggle and #Sweepstakes for a chance to be entered to win a free year supply of diapers and be featured on @PampersUS. #PampersPartner @ShaunT I know you’ve got some moves – let’s see those babies wiggle!
 Video credit: @tiffanydarlyn, @asekyb, and @lauraiz For official rules visit: http://bit.ly/2sTUqHV

 This campaign is all about dancing.
-What are some of your favorite songs to dance to with Olympia?
+What are some of your favourite songs to dance to with Olympia?

 There are a lot of Disney songs, to be honest.
 And of course, the “Wild Child Wiggle” song.
 It’s perfect for Olympia and wild babies like mine who can show off their wild moves.